-Industrial Internet of Things (IIoT) is a combination of networks and the industrial equipment related to them, supplemented by software and built-in sensors.
-The system is intended for gathering and exchanging data and can be controlled automatically without human intervention.
-Recently IIoT systems have been widely used in many spheres of life, for example, for solving various corporate tasks with the aim of increasing performance efficiency and building innovation models of running business.
-The implementation of the technology can lead to the 4th Industrial Revolution that will result in fundamental changes in people’s lives, including work, household and servicing the needs.
+The Industrial Internet of Things (IIoT) is a combination of networks and the industrial equipment related to them, supplemented by software and built-in sensors.
+The IIoT solutions are intended for gathering and exchanging data and can be controlled automatically without human intervention.
+Recently IIoT systems have been widely used in many spheres of life, for example, for solving various corporate tasks to increase performance efficiency and build innovative models of running a business.
+The implementation of the technology can lead to the 4th Industrial Revolution that will result in fundamental changes in people’s lives, including work, household, and servicing the needs.

 The implementation of IIoT means the installation of some interrelated components that provide effective digital transformation of business.
 The main elements of IIoT are the following: